How To Set Up Recurring Payments To Vendors in QuickBooks Desktop

 A message prompt will appear, asking if you want to delete the memorized transaction.
 Click OK to continue:

-That’s how easy it’s to set up recurring payments to vendors in QuickBooks Desktop.
+That’s how easy it is to set up recurring payments to vendors in QuickBooks Desktop.
 Thank you for your time, and we hope you found this helpful.
-You might also want to study our tutorial on How to Reconcile a Credit Card Balance in QuickBooks Desktop.